-The Eighth Journal of ENT Masterclass® was published in January 2016 with 26 review articles on current ENT topics from national and international authors.
-The last six journals are available free from our website in electronic format.
+The Eleventh Journal of ENT Masterclass® was published in January 2019 with 17 review articles on current ENT topics from national and international authors.
+This has been published as an e-journal and you are welcome download your copy.
+The last ten journals are available free from our website in electronic format.
 After producing seven annual journals for an International Audience, Prof Patrick Bradley has handed over the reins to Mr Hesham Saleh as the Chairman of the Editorial Board.

 The Journal of ENT Masterclass is now officially accredited by ENT-UK for their members and Prof Nirmal Kumar (Secratary, ENT-UK) is their representative on the editorial board.
 We are honoured to have two new members to the Editorial board, Prof Shusheng Gong and Prof Zhiqiang Gao from Beijing.